aoneahsan/capacitor-biometric-auth/docs/migration/faq.md

 if (!sessionValid) {
   // Re-authenticate
   await BiometricAuth.authenticate({
-    reason: 'Your session has expired'
+    reason: 'Your session has expired',
   });
 }
 ```